kpdecker/jsdiff/README.md

 * `parsePatch(diffStr)` - Parses a unified diff format patch into a structured patch object.

-    Return a JSON object representation of the patch, suitable for use with the `applyPatch` method.
+    Returns a JSON object representation of the patch, suitable for use with the `applyPatch` method.
 This parses to the same structure returned by `structuredPatch`, except that `oldFileName` and `newFileName` may be `undefined` if the patch doesn't contain enough information to determine them (e.g. a hunk-only patch with no file headers).

     `parsePatch` has some understanding of [Git's particular dialect of unified diff format](https://git-scm.com/docs/git-diff#generate_patch_text_with_p).
-In particular, it can extract filenames from the patch headers or extended headers of Git patches that contain no hunks and no file headers, including ones representing a file being renamed without changes.
 When parsing a Git patch, each index in the result may contain the following additional fields not included in the data structure returned by `structuredPatch`:
     - `isGit` - set to `true` when parsing from a Git-style patch.
     - `isRename` - set to `true` when parsing a Git diff that includes `rename from`/`rename to` extended headers, indicating the file was renamed (and the old file no longer exists).
 Consumers applying the patch should delete the old file.
     - `isCopy` - set to `true` when parsing a Git diff that includes `copy from`/`copy to` extended headers, indicating the file was copied (and the old file still exists).
 Consumers applying the patch should NOT delete the old file.